-Applications for permission to vary, or to secure special admission to courses laid down in the University Calendar, or to defer or resume courses of study, should be made, in the first instance, at the Guidance Office.
-Where applicable, documentary evidence should be tendered on lodging the application for such a variation.
-Copies should accompany originals, as this will allow the immediate return of original documents.
+Applications for special admission or admission with advanced standing to courses laid down in the University Calendar should be made at the Admissions Office.
+Such applications should be lodged prior to 31st December of the year preceding that in which admission is sought.
+Where applicable, documentary evidence should be tendered on lodging the application.
+Copies should accompany the originals, as this will allow the immediate return of original documents.